 Rapid applause, fans screaming, horns blowing.
 My first trip to Lake Bled wasn’t the peaceful lake I’d dreamt about.
 The world rowing championships were on in full force with a packed stadium and non-stop racing.
 I don’t like my holidays to include crowds and noise.
 I vowed to never return.
 Tip: Never say never.

-Lake Bled Take 2
+Lake Bled – Take 2

-I’d heard so many wonderful things about Bled both before my first trip and after.
-The serene glacial lake, a clifftop castle, and an island accessible via pletna.
 So I gave it another chance.
 To be sure to avoid the crowds I arrived before sunrise.
 It was beautiful seeing the morning light streak across the island and brighten the entire town but I was still not smitten.

-Lake Bled Take 3
+Lake Bled – Take 3

 Once again I found myself in Slovenia but this time with a friend on her first visit.
 I couldn’t let her visit Slovenia without seeing its crown jewel so it was back to Bled.
-This time the evening sun was setting behind the castle, the town lights starting to twinkle in the twilight.
+This time the evening sun was setting behind the castle, and the town lights starting to twinkle in the twilight.
 Almost smitten.

 All Roads Lead to Bled